-Also 6 short plays have been performed, the most recent was Vietato dare de Mangiare, directed by Victor Muñoz with Aitana Sánchez Gijón in the Teatro Español.
-The other plays that have been performed are: ¿Contestas?, ¿Septiembre?, Cuerpo and Tubos.
+Also 7 short plays have been performed, the most recent were: Rotunda produced by the National Theatre Company of Mexico directed by Cecilia Ramírez Romo; Vietato dare de Mangiare, directed by Victor Muñoz with Aitana Sánchez Gijón in the Teatro Español.
+The other plays that have been performed are: ¿Contestas?, Septiembre, Cuerpo and Tubos.

 She studied acting, with several masters like: Julia Varley (Odin Teatret), Parvathy Baul, Jill Greenhalgh, Teodoro Terzopoulos, Tadashi Susuki, Augusto Boal, Luis de Tavira, Mar Navarro and Fernando Piernas .

-She participated in: 3 movies (Directed by Daniel Cebrian, Alvarez de Armero and Galo Urbina) , 10 television series (“Yo soy Bea”, “El comisario”, “Segundo Asalto”among others), 21 theatre productions ( with directors such as Julia Varley, Jill Greenhalgh, Sanchis Sinisterra, Rosario Ruiz Rodgers, Gema Aparicio, Guillermo Heras, among others) and 9 short films.
+She participated in: 4 movies (Directed by Sergio Cabrera, Daniel Cebrian, Alvarez de Armero and Galo Urbina) , 10 television series (“Yo soy Bea”, “El comisario”, “Segundo Asalto”among others), 21 theatre productions ( with directors such as Julia Varley, Jill Greenhalgh, Sanchis Sinisterra, Rosario Ruiz Rodgers, Gema Aparicio, Guillermo Heras, among others) and 10 short films.